CliffCrerar/simple-media-query-demo/README.md

-# Simple media queary example
+# Simple media query example

 A very simple demo of how media query work.